nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ## ideas & recommendations
 ---
+### Guiding idea
+- Each tram should be aware of default process which has worked in past.
+- Selecting default should be easy and not selecting default should be possible.
+- It should be possible to commit on teams working practices without being expert of used methods already.
+---
-### Provide seed and invite to co-develop
+### Organisation provides seed and invites to co-develop
-- "Patterns are those arrangements or systems of internal relationship which give to any culture its coherence or plan, and keep it from being a mere accumulation of random bits.
-They are therefore of primary importance."
+- find point of improvement and envision default process which addresses current challnges.
 - make fork of selected industry practices and present them as pattern language
 - when initial seed is created by small group it should start mutating and evolving
 ---
-### Let team decide their own process
+### Teams decide their own process
 - “build the right process and you’ll build the right product”
 - teams can serve themselves from provided pattern language(s) and templates
 - team can decide to use provided material as is or adjust it for their use
 ---
-### Record lessons learned
+### Learning is amplified by retrospectives
-- make sure patterns and teamplates are living artefact and reflects many valid viewpoints
+- make sure patterns and templates are living artifacts and reflect many valid viewpoints
-- pattern language(s) and templated should be refined thru retrospectives of pattern language itself and of projects using it
+- pattern language(s) and templates should be refined thru retrospectives of pattern language itself and of projects using it
-- controlled chaos needs some streetign structures, which itself can be described as pattern language or patterns
+- controlled chaos needs some streering structures, which itself can be described as pattern language or patterns
 ---
 ## Closing
 ---